followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/CollectionWidget/1 Configuration/onItemReordered.md

 ===========================================================================

 <!--shortDescription-->
-A handler for the [itemReordered]({basewidgetpath}/Events/#itemReordered) event.
+A function that is executed after a collection item is moved to another position.
 <!--/shortDescription-->

 <!--fullDescription-->
-Assign a function to perform a custom action when a list item is moved to another position.

 <!--/fullDescription-->
 <!--typeFunctionParamName1-->e<!--/typeFunctionParamName1-->
 <!--typeFunctionParamType1-->Object<!--/typeFunctionParamType1-->